nculwell/MathStudy/CS.md

 ### Algorithms

+#### Standard topics

+These books cover the basics, that is, the core algorithms that everyone needs to know: sorting, tree traversal, etc.

 * Cormen, Leiserson, Rivest, Stein, 2009. *Introduction to Algorithms, Third Edition*

   * Cormen, Leiserson, Rivest, Stein, 2001. *Introduction to Algorithms, Second Edition*